mafintosh/webrebels-2014/slides.md

 I'm gonna talk about

-  1. BitTorrent
+  1. What is BitTorrent?
   2. BitTorrent streaming
-  3. BitTorrent streaming in Javascript!
+  3. Mad science!

 ----